 Some milk and dairy products

-Including low-fat dairy products (such as skimmed milk, low-fat yoghurt, and low-fat cottage cheese) may help to prevent high levels of uric acid in the blood.
-These foods are a good source of protein and also have a low purine content so are useful additions to meals if you are trying to reduce meat/fish/poultry intake.
+Including low-fat dairy products (such as skimmed milk, low-fat yoghurt and low-fat cottage cheese) may help to prevent high levels of uric acid in the blood.
+These foods are a good source of protein and also have a low purine content so are useful additions to meals if you are trying to reduce meat (including poultry) and fish intake.

 Reducing the amount of uric acid levels in the blood can help to prevent gout attacks.
 This can be done by: